eclipse-archived/smarthome/tools/static-code-analysis/README.md

 ## 3rd Party

 - The example checks provided in the `static-code-analysis-config` (`MethodLimitCheck`, `CustomClassNameLengthDetector`, `WhileLoopsMustUseBracesRule`) are based on tutorials how to use the API of Checkstyle, FindBugs and PMD.
 For more info, see javadoc.
+- Static Code Analysis Report Tool is based completely on source files from the https://github.com/MarkusSprunck/static-code-analysis-report that are distributed under a custom license.
+More information can be found in the `static-code-analysis-config` LICENSE.txt file;